TheJumpCloud/jcapi-java/jcapiv2/docs/ActiveDirectoryApi.md

 <a name="activedirectoriesPost"></a>
 # **activedirectoriesPost**
-> ActiveDirectoryOutput activedirectoriesPost(contentType, accept, body)
+> ActiveDirectoryOutput activedirectoriesPost(contentType, accept, body, xOrgId)

 Create a new Active Directory